servactory/servactory.com/docs/guide/options/advanced.md

 ::: info

-The `must` option can work only in advanced mode.
+The `must` option works only in advanced mode.

 :::